Complete Inference of Causal Relations between Dynamical Systems: Methods

 {\bf Causal connections during epileptic seizure.}

 {\textit{\textbf{Electrode implantation and recording.}}} Patients had medically intractable seizures and were referred for epilepsy surgical evaluation.
-After detailed non invasive EEG, video-EEG and various imaging studies including MRI and PET, he underwent phase 2 invasive video-EEG examination.
-We used intracranial subdural electrodes (grids and strips) for the localization of epileptogenic zone.
-In the present study we used the original data obtained along the clinical investigation without any influence by the study.
-All the patients provided informed consent for clinical investigation and surgeries along institutional review board guidelines, according to the Declaration of Helsinki.
+After detailed non invasive EEG, video-EEG and various imaging studies, including MRI and PET, they underwent phase 2 invasive video-EEG examination.
+Intracranial subdural electrodes (grids and strips) were utilized to localize the epileptogenic zone.
+In the present study, we used the original data obtained along the clinical investigation without any influence by the study.
+All the patients provided informed consent for clinical investigation and surgeries along institutional review board guidelines, in accordance with the Declaration of Helsinki.